 At residential centers, Corpsmembers are responsible for cleaning their rooms and making their beds daily.
 Breakfast may be served before the sun comes up, and time is provided to pack a bag lunch to take and eat on the project site.

-All Corpsmembers, residential and non-residential, line up for roll call at their center or satellite before departing for the day’s project with their crews in vans or larger vehicles.
+All Corpsmembers, residential and non-residential, line up for roll call at their center before departing for the day’s project with their crews in vans or larger vehicles.
 In the CCC, crews will travel up to an hour or so to reach a project site.

 At the project site, there are “tailgate sessions” to talk about safety and learn more about the work the Corpsmembers will be doing.
 The project work is often very challenging, but offers opportunities to learn and develop new skills.